-All high-performing organizations have discipline.
-But, as the word ‘rhythm’ implies, the discipline required in an effective Execution Rhythm is one that maintains the pace of interaction set at the top-level.
-Being disciplined in Execution means maintaining a strict regimen that is regular, expected, and structured.
 If a marketing team has decided to hold weekly meetings to assess their progress toward a specific marketing plan, then they should hold those meetings at a consistent time and on a consistent day of the week.
-We are creatures of habit.
-Execution Rhythm should tap into and leverage that natural tendency.
-Habituation is the soul of discipline; and discipline the soul of execution.

 Execution Rhythm is Discrete.

-In a world where major change takes place in some markets over the span of months and world-changing events can impact a business instantaneously, we can’t afford to have a casual Execution Rhythm.
+In a world where significant change takes place in some markets over the span of months, and world-changing events can impact a business instantaneously, we can’t afford to have a casual Execution Rhythm.